Erie SeaWolves vs. Harrisburg Senators - Game Notes

 - Erie catchers have combined to throw out 63 of 131 potential base stealers.
 Jake Rogers leads the league (49-for-87), throwing out potential base stealers 56.3% of the time.
 Rogers threw out his 48th of the season last Wednesday and set the Erie single-season record for runners caught stealing.

-- The SeaWolves are sixth in the league with a 3.98 team ERA.
-Harrisburg is fourth with a 3.72 team ERA.
+- The SeaWolves are sixth in the league with a 4.00 team ERA.
+Harrisburg is third with a 3.72 team ERA.

-- The SeaWolves are second in the league with a .262 team batting average.
-Harrisburg is tied for eighth in the league with a .247 team batting average.
+- The SeaWolves are tied for second in the league with a .262 team batting average.
+Harrisburg is tied for eighth in the league with a .248 team batting average.

 - John Schreiber is second in the Eastern League with 17 saves.